akram-seid/akram-seid/README.md

-- 👋 Hi, I’m akram seid
+- 👋 Hi, I’m Akram Seid Endris aka.
+Nobile
 - 👀 I’m interested in ...coding and hardware programming
 - 🌱 I’m currently learning ...
-Flutter
+Artificial Intelligence
 - 💞️ I’m looking to collaborate on ...
+AI and ML
 - 📫 How to reach me ...
 Email me at akiseid@gmail.com